MihailoIsakov/layer_multiplex_nn/backpropagation/README.md

 - run the src/testbenches/tb_top.v testbench

 To test training, observe the "classification_buffer_int" signal in the testbench (right click on the signal, select Waveform style / Analog for a better presentation).
+This signal ranges in [0, 100] and represents the percentage of examples correctly classified on the training set.
+It is ran through a low pass to increase visibility.